N129BZ/chartserver/README.md

-# FAA VFR navigation charts using OpenLayers maps, with optional connection to Stratux for ownship GPS coordinates

-**This web-based application uses FAA charts, OSM map, animated weather, and more, using node.js express and the OpenLayers map API.
-Offline FAA charts include Sectional, Terminal, Helicopter, Caribbean,and both versions of Grand Canyon charts served from mbtiles databases.
+## This web-based application displays FAA charts, OpenStreetMaps, animated weather, and much more, using node.js express and the OpenLayers map API.
+### Offline FAA charts include Sectional, Terminal, Helicopter, Caribbean,and both versions of Grand Canyon charts served from mbtiles databases.
 It can also poll Stratux GPS/AHRS data to plot ownship position and heading over the map, giving basic "moving map" functionality.
-It can also save position data in a separate history database at user-defined intervals.**
+It can also save position data in a separate history database at user-defined intervals.

 **See https://github.com/N129BZ/ChartMaker for an automated FAA chart mbtiles processor**

-###
-Offline use requires .mbtiles databases (or a mbtiles database of your own choosing) to be placed in the ./public/data/ folder.

-**Instructions:** This is a node app, so you will need node.js installed.
+**Instructions:** Obviously since this is a node app, you will need node.js installed.
 Clone this project, open a terminal in the folder you cloned it to, and enter "npm install".
 You can then either run the application directly from Visual Studio Code, or enter "node index.js" in the terminal.

 ###
 **User-editable values in settings.json:**